How to Grow and Care for Veronica

 Spring

 In spring, prune back any dead or damaged foliage to encourage new growth.
-This is also the ideal time to divide and transplant overcrowded plants.
+This is also the best time to divide and transplant overcrowded plants to promote healthier growth.

 Summer

-During summer, maintain regular watering and apply a balanced fertilizer to promote robust flowering.
-Deadhead spent blooms to extend the blooming period.
+During the summer months, maintain regular watering and apply a balanced fertilizer every 4-6 weeks to encourage robust flowering.
+Deadheading spent blooms will help extend the blooming period and promote new growth.

 Fall

-In fall, reduce watering as the plant enters dormancy.
-Mulch around the base to protect the roots from winter cold.
+As fall approaches, reduce watering as the plant enters dormancy.
+Apply a layer of mulch around the base to protect the roots from winter cold and retain soil moisture.

 Winter

-Veronica is generally hardy in winter, but in extremely cold areas, additional mulching or covering can offer extra protection.
+Veronica is generally hardy during winter; however, in extremely cold areas, consider additional mulching or covering to provide extra protection against harsh conditions.

 Common Issues & Solutions